FLIGHT CONTROLS - THROTTLE QUADRANT

 Initially, some minor improvements were to be made; however, one thing lead to another and as 'fate would have it' the throttle unit has been rebuilt from the bottom up.

 The improvements have primarily been to the autothrottle and speed brake system; however, replacement motors will also improve the movement of the trim wheels and the accuracy of the trim tab indicators, while enhancing the synchronised movement of the thrust levers.
 An updated system to operate the parking brake has also been devised which replicates the system used in the real aircraft and is more reliable.

 Furthermore, the potentiometers controlling the movement of the flaps will be replaced with string potentiometers which will improve the throw of the potentiometer and improve accuracy.
 Finally, the automotive fan-belt system/clutch system which was a chapter from the 'Dark Ages' will be replaced with a mechanical clutch assembly that has been professionally designed to operate within the throttle unit - this will completely remove any of the 'niggles' with the previous clutch assembly becoming loose.

-The throttle quadrant conversion has been a learning process, and the changes that are to be made in late 2014 will improve the unit's functionality, longevity and accuracy far beyond what it was previously.
+The conversion of the throttle quadrant has been a learning process, and the changes that are to be made in late 2014 will improve the unit's functionality, longevity and accuracy far beyond what it was previously.
 It is hoped everything will be operational by very early January 2015.

 The alterations will be documented in separate posts and links added to the section above.